Anterior Cruciate Ligament Injury

 What are the symptoms of anterior cruciate ligament injuries?

-During sports or trauma, a sudden rupture sensation in the patient's knee, severe pain and swelling in the knee occur due to bleeding from the ruptured ligament.
-The athlete can not continue the competition and has to leave it halfway.
-The patient may say that he feels a pop in the knee during sports.
-After the pain and swelling subside over time, there is a feeling of emptiness and insecurity in the knee when making sudden turns and descending the stairs.
-In sportive activities, serious knee discharge attacks occur when stopping suddenly and landing on the ground after jumping.
-In the chronic period, there is usually no pain or swelling during these attacks.
-If there is pain and swelling, accompanying meniscus injury and cartilage damage come to mind.
+During athletic activities or traumatic incidents, a sudden sensation of ligament rupture in the knee is experienced by the patient, accompanied by intense pain and swelling due to internal bleeding from the torn ligament.
+The athlete is forced to discontinue the competition, unable to continue.
+The patient may report a sensation of a popping sound in the knee during sports.
+As pain and swelling subside, a sense of emptiness and instability in the knee arises when making sudden turns or descending stairs.
+Engaging in sports, abrupt stops, and landing after jumping can trigger severe knee buckling episodes.
+In the chronic phase, typically no pain or swelling is experienced during these occurrences.
+Pain and swelling, if present, may indicate concomitant meniscus injury and cartilage damage.

 How is the diagnosis made in anterior cruciate ligament injury?